Issues Requiring a Response

 1. Concentrate on Core Businesses

 Regarding "concentrate on core businesses," the Group will promote various measures to bolster fields of expertise in such traditional areas of strength as system integration and IT services, along with critical and priority customer business.
-To further raise profitability, the Group Production Innovation Committee will be used to promote various measures to minimize unprofitable projects and implement enhancement and innovation activities to raise maintenance development productivity.
-Additionally, the Group will incorporate leading-edge technologies into existing businesses and promote agile scrum-style development skills, which are a core part of Mode 2 development concepts.
-Through these and other initiatives, the Group will seek to raise added value and enhance its strengths through productivity innovations.
+To further raise the profitability of existing businesses, the Group Production Innovation Committee is promoting various measures to evolve the Group's strengths through increasing added value and carrying out productivity reforms including minimizing unprofitable projects and implementing enhancement and innovation activities to raise maintenance and development productivity.
+In addition, assuming a business environment shaped by insufficient human resources in Japan due to future nationwide population declines, the Group is accelerating the structural transformation to a business model that does not rely on increases in staffing.
+We also continue to revise our business portfolio from a profitability perspective.

 2. Shift to Prior Investment Style of Business Development

 In regard to "shift to prior investment style of business development," the Group aims to transform its own business structures to prioritize speed and flexibility, enabling a shift towards business which anticipates the needs of customers from the perspective of social issues.
 Specifically, the Group is promoting business creation by furthering leading edge research on AI, IoT, and robots being conducted at its research facilities, while deepening coordination between Group-backed ventures and the Group's business to maximize know-how.
 The Group will also seek to create business based on the concept of connecting customers to each other and connecting customers to society in order to accelerate the growth of all partners.

 3. Expand Global Business